Altinity/altinityknowledgebase/content/en/engines/altinity-kb-atomic-database-engine/_index.md

 ### Q. Should I use Atomic or Ordinary for new setups?

-All things inside clickhouse itself should work smoothly with `Atomic`.
+All things inside ClickHouse itself should work smoothly with `Atomic`.

-But some external tools - backup tools, things involving other kinds of direct manipulations with clickhouse files & folders may have issues with `Atomic`.
+But some external tools - backup tools, things involving other kinds of direct manipulations with ClickHouse files & folders may have issues with `Atomic`.

 `Ordinary` layout on the filesystem is simpler.
 And the issues which address Atomic (lock-free renames, drops, atomic exchange of table) are not so critical in most cases.